YargiC5/Cybersecurity-Project-1-Installing-and-Configuring-ELK-Stack/README.md

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
-- _TODO: List the IP addresses of the machines you are monitoring_
+Web-1: 10.0.0.6
+Web-2: 10.0.0.7

-We have installed the following Beats on these machines:
+Have installed the following Beats on these machines:
 - _TODO: Specify which Beats you successfully installed_

 These Beats allow us to collect the following information from each machine:

-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
+Filebeat detects changes to the filesystem and collects Apache logs.
+Metricbeat detecs changes in system metrics, such as CPU usage.
+It can be used to detect sudo escalations, and CPU or RAM statistics.
+Packetbeat collects packets that pass through the network interface card, similar to of Wireshark.
+It can be utilized to capture and generate a trace of all activity that takes place within the network.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the _____ file to _____.
+- Copy the playbooks to the Ansible Control Node.
 - Update the _____ file to include...
 - Run the playbook, and navigate to ____ to check that the installation worked as expected.